Back to Ion Analysers page | Back to Electrodes page

 • The electrodes remain immersed throughout the process so that there is little change in the liquid junction potential of the reference electrode (which can often be changed by several millivolts when the electrodes are removed from one solution and placed in another) between calibration and sample measurement - and therefore this source of measurement error is virtually eliminated.

-• Calibration and sample measurement are both made essentially at the same time and in the same solution so that ionic strength and temperature differences between standard and sample are reduced and ISAB is not generally required to compensate for this - although it may be required to help reduce the time needed to obtain a stable reading; particularly for low concentration samples, in the non-linear range of the electrode calibration, or for highest possible precision measurements (see later).
+• Calibration and sample measurement are both made essentially at the same time and in the same solution so that ionic strength and temperature differences between standard and sample are reduced and ISAB is not generally required.

 • Once the approximate concentration for the samples is known, the calibration (slope) can be "fine tuned" by analysing a standard with a concentration that lies within the range of the samples (and is at the same temperature) and then adjusting the slope and re-calculating the results until the standard gives the correct answer.
 This "fine tune" procedure is very quick and easy using the ELIT ISE/pH Ion Analyser Software.

-• Measuring the slope at or very near to the sample concentration means that these methods can achieve more reliable results in the non-linear range and can be used with old or worn electrodes which may not be completely linear over their whole range, as long as the slope is stable and reproducible over the limited range of the samples.
+• Measuring the slope at or very near to the sample concentration means that these methods can be used with old or worn electrodes which may not be completely linear over their whole range, as long as the slope is stable and reproducible over the limited range of the samples.

 Thus these methods can potentially yield more precise results than Direct Potentiometry, even in low-ionic-strength samples.
 This has been confirmed by the author through a series of reproducibility tests which show a significantly lower standard deviation for replicate measurements of a pure standard measured by Standard Addition when compared with Direct Potentiometry, and an excellent set of results by Sample Addition.